rkhleics/wagtailmodeladmin/README.md

 1. Install the package using pip: `pip install git+git://github.com/ababic/wagtailmodeladmin`
 2. Add `wagtailmodeladmin` to `INSTALLED_APPS` in your project settings
 3. Add the `wagtailmodeladmin.middleware.ModelAdminMiddleware` class to `MIDDLEWARE_CLASSES` in your project settings (it should be fine at the end)
-4. Add a `wagtail_hooks.py` file to your app's folder and extend the PageModelAdmin, SnippetModelAdmin and AppModelAdmin classes to produce the desired effect
+4. Add a `wagtail_hooks.py` file to your app's folder and extend the `PageModelAdmin`, `SnippetModelAdmin` and `AppModelAdmin` classes to produce the desired effect

 ## A simple example